CRISES IN THE CAPITALIST SYSTEM

 3. Formation of Military Alliances.

-The late 19th and early 20th centuries saw the formation of hostile military alliances:
+In the late 19th and early 20th centuries there was formation of hostile military alliances:

 • Triple Alliance: Germany (1879 with Austria), Austria-Hungary, and later Italy (1882).